xKTSE/9KIK/README.md

 ### Accessing

-Launch from Kik Messager or from your browser!
+Launch this link from your Kik Messager!
 ```
 ninekiks.herokuapp.com
 ```